KI:s environmental and sustainability management system

 - Regulations concerning laboratory safety

 Departments can, if necessary, develop complementing department specific rules, instructions and checklists.
+Read more about KI:s Rules and guidelines.

 Please note!
 Departments are responsible for ensuring that current versions of KI and local rules are communicated and applied at the department.